nathggns/condition.js/README.md

     return true;
 }, function(res) {
     // This is your callback
-    // Res is the result from your conditio console.log('Callback!');
+    // Res is the result from your condition console.log('Callback!');
 });